suncoast-devs/handbook/lessons/react-state-with-fetch/index.md

 We will begin by defining a method that will handle clicking on a cell.

-In this case we'll need to know the row and column of the cell so we might write our `handleClickCell` method like this:
+In this case, we'll need to know the row and column of the cell so, we might write our `handleClickCell` method like this:

 ```js
 function handleClickCell(row: number, column: number) {